Joseph M. Gazzam: Career

 After studying law in Pittsburgh with lawyer David Reed, he was admitted to the Allegheny County bar in January 1864.
 He served as a solicitor for many Pittsburgh businesses, including banks and insurance companies.
 In 1870 he became the youngest Pennsylvanian ever to be admitted to practice before the Supreme Court.
 In 1876 he was elected to the Pittsburgh City Council from the First Ward.
-From 1877 to 1880 he served in the State Senate.
+From 1877 to 1880 he served as a Republican in the State Senate.

 Gazzam was also active in Pittsburgh social life, being president of the Pittsburgh Gymnastic Association and the Hygeia Base Ball Club, as well as being an officer or director in a number of other organizations.

 On October 30, 1878, Gazzam married Mary Anna Reading (1852-1907), daughter of banker John Grandin Reading (1812-1891).
 In 1879 Gazzam's law partner Alexander G. Cochran moved to St. Louis, and Gazzam moved to Philadelphia and became more involved with business.
 His new law partner, state and US senator William A. Wallace had interests in Pennsylvania coal fields.
 Gazzam, Wallace, and his father-in-law were all incorporators of what was to become the Beech Creek Railroad in 1882, a venture of William H. Vanderbilt to bring coal from Pennsylvania's Clearfield Coalfield into the New York Central system.
 The company town at the terminus of the line was named "Gazzam" by the Clearfield Bituminous Coal Company.
 Gazzam served as president of a long list of corporations, including the Wilkes-Barre and Eastern Railroad, the New York and Fort Lee Railroad (another Vanderbilt road), the Rees Welsh Law & Digest Publishing Company of Philadelphia, the Rennyson Tredyffrin Lithia Water Company of Philadelphia, and others.

 Gazzam was also involved in the reorganization of the Philadelphia & Chester County Railroad in 1885; he was a trustee, and a director after it was relaunched as the Philadelphia Midland Railroad.
 This became the Philadelphia and Delaware County Railroad (1890–1913) in 1890 and was absorbed by the Pennsylvania Railroad.
 Gazzam was a business partner to A. O. Granger, in mining and railroads.

 In 1889 Gazzam spent time in Asheville, North Carolina and built the original Kenilworth Inn hotel there.
 A major stockholder was George Washington Vanderbilt II, who was beginning construction on the Biltmore Estate nearby.
 Gazzam later purchased the hotel outright and developed the land around the hotel.
 When the hotel burned down in 1909, Gazzam jumped from a third floor window to escape and was severely injured.